-- Title of the unit or focus plus time allocated to subjects - Learning objectives - The role of other adults/Teaching Assistants in the lesson - Expectations what the less able, able and more able pupil in the class will be expected to know, understand and be able to do by the end of the allocated time. - Planning specifically for groups of pupils, eg. SEND, Pupil Premium, FSM and English as an Additional Language - The assessment strategy how the teacher will ascertain whether the learning expectations have been achieved.
-As this is dependent upon the learning to be demonstrated, this could be continuous assessment, a task or a test. - The structure and sequence of activities through the unit (content taught will be dependent upon pupil response). - Learning intention for each activity or sequence of activities care is taken to ensure that focus is on learning not teaching, representing small steps for pupils towards the more general expectation. - The learning outcome how the pupil will demonstrate their new knowledge, understanding, skill and awareness. - Resources required - Evaluation during and at the end of the unit teachers will note any important outcomes e.g. those underachieving and why.
+- Title of the unit or focus - Learning objectives - Expectations what the less able, able and more able pupil in the class will be expected to know, understand and be able to do by the end of the allocated time. - Planning specifically for groups of pupils, eg. SEND, Pupil Premium, FSM and English as an Additional Language (as appropriate). - The structure and sequence of activities through the unit (content taught will be dependent upon pupil response). - Learning intention for each activity or sequence of activities care is taken to ensure that focus is on learning not teaching, representing small steps for pupils towards the more general expectation. - The learning outcome how the pupil will demonstrate their new knowledge, understanding, skill and awareness. - Resources required - Evaluation during and at the end of the unit teachers will note any important outcomes e.g. those underachieving and why.
 Focus will eventually be on what is next.
 The NC provides good models for all subjects.